Cheekh: Plot

 Everyone breaks all ties with Mannat and forces her to take the case back including Shayaan but based on the arguments and how Mannat is being treated, he is confused about whom to support.
 Wajih falsely accuses Mannat of dating Haya's fiancé, which Haya believes.
-Her fiancé, seeing that Haya has no trust in him and her best friend, breaks off the engagement and parts his way from Haya forever.
-Before leaving, he informs Shayaan that Mannat is innocent and he should take her far away from all this.
+Her fiancé, seeing that Haya has no trust in him and her best friend, breaks off the engagement and parts ways with Haya forever.
+Before leaving, he informs Shayaan that Mannat is innocent and that he should take her far away from all this.
 Shayaan finally believes Mannat and they move out of the house and Mannat threatens the family to get Wajih hung to death.
-After the first court hearings, Wajih with his lawyer's support, uploads a video to the internet in which he lies that Mannat asked him for sexual favours and since he rejected her, she is defaming him by blaming him for Nayab's death as revenge.
+After the first court hearings, Wajih with his lawyer's support, uploads a video to the internet in which he claims that Mannat asked him for sexual favours and since he rejected her, she is defaming him by blaming him for Nayab's death as revenge.
 This action causes Haya and Shehwar, Yawar's wife to question Wajih's intentions and question if he is really innocent.
 Shewar upon visiting her gynecologist, realises that Yawar is the one who is infertile (earlier he created fake documents to make Shewar infertile as he didn't have the guts to face the humiliation).
 In the heat of an argument with Shehwar, Yawar divorces her.

 Mannat becomes pregnant but, she starts getting stressed and becomes emotionally strained because of the case.
 Haya reconciles with Mannat and Shayaan and after getting to know that Ramzaan and his family is homeless because of her family, starts helping them out financially.
 One day, when Mannat was walking back to her home at night, Wajih confronts and follows her in his car which causes her to fall on the ground, which causes a miscarriage.
 Shayaan shares his sorrows with Yawar, who upset by this news, confronts Wajih.
 Mannat becomes hopeless and exhausted as she lost her family, respect and child because of this case, decides to give up because she can't see Shayaan suffer anymore.
 But Shayan, who was also equally heartbroken, motivates her and asks her to fight for their unborn child.